Skip to page content

 Challenge

-Due to the cumbersome handling and need for a continuous supply of expensive coolant in conventional wet cryostats, dry cryostats, with pulse-tube coolers doing the pre-cooling at the push of a button, have grown ever more popular.
+conventional wet cryostats, dry cryostats, with pulse-tube coolers doing the pre-cooling at the push of a button, have grown ever more popular.
 However, these come at the cost of additional vibrations within the cryostat itself.
-Thus, especially vibration-sensitive applications require pausing the pulse-tube cooler and relying on passive isolation.
+Thus, especially vibration-sensitive applications require pausing the pulse-tube cooler and relying on passive insulation.
 This is of course not possible for indefinite periods of time.

 Innovation

-In this patent-pending system, the sampleholder is hanging freely inside the cryostat, effectively decoupling the two.
-The connectionto the external mount consists of multiple stages of mechanically damping and thermally insulating components.
+effectively decoupling the two.
+The connection to the external mount consists of multiple stages of mechanically damping and thermally insulating components.
 In order to reach target temperature <10 mK, the support incorporates additional radiation shielding as well as mechanically flexible thermal bridges to select stages of the cryostat.
-A fully-functional prototype has been in use by the inventors for almost a year supporting several different use cases.
+A lab-scale prototype has been in use by the inventors for more than a year supporting several different use cases.
 Resulting mechanical noise is at least as low as for wet cryostats.

 Commercial Opportunities